IBM/aspera-cli/docs/README.erb.md

 #### Using a shell variable, parsed by shell, in an extended value

 To be evaluated by shell, the shell variable must not be in single quotes.
-Even if the variable contains spaces it makes only one argument to <%=tool%> because word parsing is made before variable expansion by shell.
+Even if the variable contains spaces it results only in one argument for <%=tool%> because word parsing is made before variable expansion by shell.

-> **Note:** we use a shell variable here: the variable is not necessarily an environment variable (`export`).
+> **Note:** We use a shell variable here: the variable is not necessarily an environment variable (`export`).

 ```bash
 MYVAR="Hello World"